 Register for the MCAT test date of your choice soon after registration opens for to ensure availability.
 Some test centers are more popular than others and may fill up early.
-You may take the test up to three times in one calendar year; however, you may register for only one test date at a time.
+You may register for only one test date at a time.
 Keep careful records of MCAT confirmation notices that you receive.

 The registration process will give you the option of releasing your scores to your prehealth advisor to enable the advisor to better advise you with the medical school application process.

-In 2013 the registration fee for the MCAT will be $270.
-The fee for rescheduling the test is $60 and the fee for changing test center locations will be $90.
+In 2015 the registration fee for the MCAT will be $300.
+There are fees for rescheduling or changing test center locations.
 There is no fee to release MCAT scores to medical schools.

 The AAMC MCAT web site contains policy statements and documentation requirements for taking the MCAT with test accommodations; choose the link for “MCAT Exam with Accommodations”.
 It is a good idea to initiate these requests as soon as possible.

-You should also consult early in the process with Stephanie Bell, Bryn Mawr College Coordinator of Access Services, (email@example.com, 610-526-7351) to review the documentation requirements.
+You should also consult early in the process with Bryn Mawr College Office of Access Services, ( 610-526-7351) to review the documentation requirements.